Trump administration settles with Latino farm activists who said they were targeted over political work

 DHS and Immigration and Customs Enforcement officials did not respond immediately to a request for comment.

-The case involved Migrant Justice, a small worker advocacy group based in Vermont that drew some high-profile attention to a campaign for better working conditions for dairy workers called Milk With Dignity.
+The case involved Migrant Justice, a small worker advocacy group based in Vermont that drew high-profile attention to a campaign for better working conditions for dairy workers called Milk With Dignity.
 Perhaps the group’s biggest win was extracting concessions from ice cream maker Ben & Jerry’s in 2015.

 Migrant Justice was also involved in campaigns against immigration authorities, including a years-long campaign beginning in 2012 for Vermont to create a “Driver Privilege Card” that allowed Vermont residents to drive legally in the state if they were undocumented.